PapaSmurfDev/AR_Multiplayer_CC/Readme.md

 ```

-This will clone the whole repo into a CC-Plethora-Scripts directory.
+This will clone the whole repo into a AR_Multiplayer_CC directory.

 ### 3. Update the repo